ga-wdi-remote/ruby-hw-happy-tails/homework/readme.md

 ### Part 3: Display Animals and Clients

 - Add options to the menu so that a user can:
-	- 3: Display all animals
+	- 3: Display all animals on a new line. (ie "Snoopy is a Beagle that loves")
-	- 4: Display all clients
+	- 4: Display all clients on a new line. (ie "Christine is a 90 year old with 200 pets")
   - :dart: Commit -m "Part 3: displayed animals and clients"

 ##### Example of Part 2 + 3 Working: